-We also wanted to see if observers were significantly better at identifying either the path shape or the speed profile in this experiment.
-We computed the 95% confidence intervals comparing the mean d' value for the overall path comparisons (mean d' = 1.74, SD = 0.64) and the overall speed profile comparisons (mean d' = 1.17, SD = 0.38) shown in Table 7.
-The confidence interval indicated that there was no difference between the d-prime values for the path shape and speed profile discriminations (95% CI = -0.19, 1.34).
-We also compared the d-prime values for the pairwise comparisons in Table 8.
-There was also no significant difference in the overall ability to discriminate the path shapes (mean d' = 2.53, SD = .80) and the ability to discriminate the speed profile shapes (mean d' = 1.92, SD = .95) (95% CI = -0.22, 1.43).
-Observers performed equally well on the two types of identifications.
+We also wanted to see whether observers were significantly better at identifying either the path shape or the speed profile in this experiment, so we computed the 95% confidence intervals comparing the mean d' value for the overall path comparisons (mean d' = 1.74; SD = 0.64) and the overall speed profile comparisons (mean d' =1.17; SD = 0.38) shown in Table 7.
+The confidence interval indicated that there was no difference between the d' values for the path shape and speed profile discriminations (95% Ci = -0.19, 1.34).
+We also compared the d' values for the pairwise comparisons in Table 8.
+There was also no significant difference in the overall ability to discriminate the path shapes (mean d' = 2.53; SD = .80) and the ability to discriminate the speed profile shapes (mean d' = 1.92;